Gabriel Jacobs: Generation 1

+Generation 2

 Abigail Jacobs, daughter of Daniel, born about 1708, was presented for bastard bearing in Northampton County, Virginia, on May 11, 1731.
 Her father, Daniel Jacob, paid her fine.
 Her sister Frances married Daniel Webb, grandson of Daniel Webb "Negro" (estate of John Custis of Arlington) and Ann Williams, a white indentured servant.
 Some of Abigail's children were counted as "white" on tax rolls beginning in 1762.
 Some children of her brother Isaac were also counted as "white".
 Thus, some of the families became multiracial nearly three hundred years ago.
 In the 1700s, some families began to identify as white, some as black.
 Abigail's children were Primus, John, Matthew, Esther, Abigail, and Zachariah.